RUNE0013/RUNE-helptp/README.md

 <h1 align="center">RUNE-Helptp</h1>

 # What is this?
-By entering the command, you will be tp'd to a set location nearby.
+By entering the command, you will be tp to a set location nearby.

 # dependencies
 qb-input・QBCore